bbommarito/zenbasic/README.md

-# ZenBasic
+# ZenBasic / NCDOS

-A Python-based interpreter for BBC BASIC, born from nostalgia and a love for the simplicity of early computing.
+A Python-based 8-bit computer system featuring BBC BASIC and NinthCircle DOS - a complete disk operating system with FAT filesystem.
+Born from nostalgia and the beautiful madness of recreating history.

 ## About

-ZenBasic is a learning project that recreates the experience of programming in BASIC on early home computers.
-It's inspired by memories of sitting in front of a tiny 13" TV with a TI-99/4A, typing out BASIC code and watching programs come to life one line at a time.

-This project aims to capture that same sense of immediacy and simplicity that made early computers so engaging - where you could type a line number, enter some code, and build your program interactively.
+ZenBasic started as a learning project to recreate BASIC programming on early home computers.
+It has evolved into something beautifully absurd: a complete 8-bit computer system trapped in Python, featuring:

+- **ZenBasic**: An authentic BBC BASIC interpreter with tokenized programs and memory-mapped variables
+- **NCDOS (NinthCircle DOS)**: A working disk operating system with virtual floppy disks and FAT filesystem
+- **Authentic Hardware Emulation**: 64K memory space, ROM banking, and disk I/O just like the 1980s

+This is no longer just an interpreter - it's an entire retrocomputing ecosystem where you can write programs, save them to virtual floppies, and experience computing the way it was meant to be: one sector at a time.

 ## Features

 ### Currently Implemented

+#### BASIC System
-- **Interactive REPL** (Read-Eval-Print Loop)
+- **Interactive REPL** with tokenized program storage
-- **Line-numbered program storage** - Just like classic BASIC!
+- **Line-numbered programs** - Stored as tokens in memory
-- **LET statements** - Assign values to variables (uppercase names only, like a proper BASIC)
+- **LET statements** - Variables stored at real memory addresses
-- **Variables** - Integer (%), floating point, and strings ($) in classic BASIC style
+- **Variables** - Integer (%), floating point, and strings ($)
-- **Real Memory System** - Variables stored at actual memory addresses!
-- **Arithmetic** - All four operations implemented the *authentic* way (see below)
+- **Arithmetic** - Implemented with loops for authenticity
-- **Immediate mode commands**:
+- **Memory System** - Full 64K address space

+#### NCDOS Disk System 💾
+- **Virtual Floppy Disks** - 160KB capacity (40 tracks × 16 sectors × 256 bytes)
+- **FAT Filesystem** - Directory with 64 file entries
+- **8.3 Filenames** - FILENAME.EXT format
+- **Persistent Storage** - .dsk disk image files
+- **Disk Commands**:
+  - `SAVE filename` - Save program to disk
+  - `LOAD filename` - Load program from disk
+  - `CATALOG`/`CAT` - List files on disk
+  - `DELETE filename` - Delete file from disk

+#### System Commands
-  - `LIST` - Display the current program
+- `LIST` - Display current program
-  - `RUN` - Execute the stored program
+- `RUN` - Execute stored program
-  - `NEW` - Clear the current program
+- `NEW` - Clear program and variables
-  - `VARS` - List all variables and their values
+- `VARS` - List all variables
-  - `CLS`/`CLEAR` - Clear the screen
+- `MEMORY`/`MAP` - Display memory map
-  - `SAVE filename` - Save your program (with whitespace preserved!)
 - `DUMP [address]` - Examine memory contents
-  - `TURBO`/`SLOW` - Toggle fast arithmetic mode
+- `TURBO`/`SLOW` - Toggle arithmetic mode
+- `CLS`/`CLEAR` - Clear screen/variables
-  - `QUIT`/`EXIT` - Exit the interpreter
+- `QUIT`/`EXIT` - Exit interpreter

 ### Mathematical "Features" (Working As Intended)
 - **Addition by counting** - Why use the ALU when you have loops?
 Addition is performed by incrementing one-by-one